halleysfifthinc/Peaks.jl/docs/src/glossary.md

 [`NaN`](https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Special-floating-point-values),
 or [`missing`](https://docs.julialang.org/en/v1/manual/missing/), as appropriate for a given function.
 This behavior is controlled by the `strict` keyword argument (`true` by default).
-Setting the `strict` keyword to `false` allows these functions to relax some data requirements.
-When `strict == false`, functions will make optimistic assumptions in an attempt to return useful information (e.g. not `NaN` or `missing`) when data violates default requirements. **This can produce results that are not technically correct, but sometimes this is desired/needed.**
+Setting the `strict` keyword to `false` allows these functions to relax some requirements.
+When `strict == false`, functions will make optimistic assumptions in an attempt to return useful information (e.g. something not `NaN` or `missing`) when data violates default requirements. **This can produce results that are not correct according to the strictest definitions of peaks and their characteristics, however, sometimes relaxed behavior is desired/needed.**

 **`strict`-ness should only affect new peaks/characteristics (i.e. only peaks
 detected with `strict == false`).
-Any observed behavior otherwise (i.e. non-`strict` peak characteristics are altered) is undesired[^1] and an [issue](https://github.com/halleysfifthinc/Peaks.jl/issues/new/choose) should be opened.**
+Any observed behavior otherwise (i.e. characteristics of non-`strict` peaks are altered) is undesired[^1] and an [issue](https://github.com/halleysfifthinc/Peaks.jl/issues/new/choose) should be opened.**

-[^1]: We try to ensure that non-`strict` peak characteristics will be
+[^1]: We try to ensure that characteristics of non-`strict` peak will be
     unaffected during `strict == false` mode.
 Any issues with examples of altered characteristics are appreciated, and fixes will be attempted, but we do **not** guarantee that altered peak characteristics can be prevented.

 !!! warning "List of Peaks.jl function behavior/assumptions for `strict == false`"
-    - `maxima`/`minima` finding functions (e.g. `findmaxima`, etc.) assume that any missing data in a window is consistent with a peak.
+    - `maxima`/`minima` finding functions (e.g. `findmaxima`, etc.) assume that any unobserved (e.g. `missing` or due to the beginning/end of the array) or `NaN` data in a window is consistent with a peak.
 For example:
         - The maximal/minimal value in an incomplete window (e.g. an index `i` within `w` elements of the array beginning or end, `i-w < firstindex(x)` or `i+w >
           lastindex(x)`) is assumed to be a peak (i.e. if the array continued, the data would be less/more the current maximal/minimal value).
-This allows the first or last elements of an array to be considered peaks.
+This allows the first or last elements of an array to be considered peaks if the data in the window is ascending or descending.
         - The maximal/minimal value in a window containing `missing` or `NaN` elements is assumed to be a peak (i.e. the `missing` or `NaN` values would be less/more than the current value if they existed or were real numbers)